 Let's get this clear from the start.
 I want a Tesla and have seriously considering buying one.
-I've also stated publicly and repeatedly in this column that Tesla will completely disrupt the automobile industry and that the established car makers are incapable, culturally, of making a comparable electric car.
-And I generally write very positively about Elon Musk, although I don't always agree 100% with him.
+I've also stated publicly and repeatedly in this column that Tesla will completely disrupt the automobile industry, and that the established car makers are incapable, culturally, of making a comparable electric car.
+And I generally write very positively about Elon Musk, although I don't always agree 100 percent with him.

 Despite all that, however, I have decided NOT to buy a Tesla, not because I don't think it's a great product but because I believe that what makes it great today will turn it into a headache tomorrow.
 Allow me to explain.